Order by 17.12. for delivery before Christmas 🎄

 Good balance and core exercise.

-- Lift the opposite arm and leg simultaneously, keeping your torso still
+• Lift the opposite arm and leg simultaneously, keeping your torso still

-- More difficult: place a stick on your back and try to hold it in place
+• More difficult: place a stick on your back and try to hold it in place

 6. Rowing with exercise bands

-Strengthens back and arms.
+Strengthens the back and the arms.

-- Attach the band to the door handle at waist height, pull the band towards your stomach with a controlled movement
+• Attach the band to the door handle at waist height, pull the band towards your stomach with a controlled movement

-- More difficult: attach the band higher and do rowing with your elbows at shoulder height
+• More difficult: attach the band higher and do rowing with your elbows at shoulder height

 7. Bicep curl with exercise band